-ReSPECT has been developed by the UK Resuscitation Council.
+ReSPECT (Recommended Summary Plan for Emergency Care and Treatment) has been developed by the UK Resuscitation Council.
 It is currently being implemented in various locations across the country.

 The aim of the project in the West of England is to understand whether the ReSPECT process offers confidence and an effective framework for encouraging and empowering staff to have these important conversations with their patients.
 We aim to explore and identify barriers to supporting patient’s wishes as documented on a ReSPECT form from an organisational, system and cultural perspective.

 Training resources are available to download and adapt for your local setting.
 To register for our sharing site please email email@example.com.
 There are three levels to our training package: